mena-aq/mena-aq/README.md

 I love programming and learning about all the behind-the-scenes computations that power our world

-I've explored many fields of learning, and have enjoyed making projects to enhance my learning and showcase my skills, including Front-End Development, Game Development, C++ Programming, x86 Assembly, and Data Analysis using Python!
+I've explored many fields of learning, and have enjoyed making projects to enhance my learning and showcase my skills, including Front-End Development, Game Development, C++ Programming, x86 Assembly, and Data Analysis / Scripting using Python!

 ✉️ You can reach me at: menahilaqureshi@gmail.com